 3. Michael Jackson Threw Grapes At Her

-When Sheryl was touring with Michael as a backup singer on the Bad tour, their quick change tents were adjacent.
-Often, he’d throw grapes or carrots at her over the walls, all in good fun or course.
-In TIME, she says that she heard him giggling at his own pranks all the time.
+When Sheryl was touring with Michael as a backup singer on the Bad tour, they had adjacent quick-change tents.
+He’d often throw grapes or carrots over the walls at her — all in good fun, of course.
+In Time, she says that she heard him giggling at his own pranks all the time.

 4. Her First Album Went Unreleased

-Sheryl was signed to A&M Records in 1991 and the first record was recorded by 1992.
-However, Sheryl didn’t like the way that it sounded, saying that it sounded too “slick,” according to Biography.com.
-So, she didn’t release it.
+Sheryl was signed to A&M Records in 1991.
+Her first record was recorded by 1992.
+However, Sheryl didn’t like the way it sounded and felt it sounded too “slick,” according to Biography.com.
+She never released it.

 5. She Suffers From Sleep Paralysis

 In an article in Rolling Stone, Sheryl speaks about how she used to be afraid to go to sleep because of her sleep paralysis.
-Sleep paralysis is a terrifying half asleep, half awake state during which you cannot move your body no matter how hard you try, but you’re well aware of your state.
-Sometimes it comes with auditory or visual hallucinations, too.
-She shares this condition with her mother.
+Sleep paralysis is a terrifying half-asleep, half-awake state during which you cannot move your body, no matter how hard you try, but you’re well aware of your state.

 6. She's Had 31 Grammy Nominations So Far

-The official Grammys’ website has Sheryl at nine wins and 31 nominations spanning her whole career.
-Who knows, maybe her 50s will yield another one?
+The official Grammys website has Sheryl at nine wins and 31 nominations since her career began.
+Who knows, maybe her fifties will yield another one?
 One can only hope!

 7. Her Adopted Sons Are Her Biggest Blessing

-In a People article from 2017, Sheryl is quoted as saying, “Adopting my boys — that’s just been the biggest everlasting event that has informed everything.”
-In 2007, she adopted Wyatt, who is now nine, then in 2010, she adopted Levi, who is six.
+In a People article from 2017, Sheryl is quoted as saying, “Adopting my boys — that’s just been the biggest, everlasting event that has informed everything.”
+In 2007, she adopted Wyatt, who is now 9.
+Then, in 2010, she adopted Levi, who is 6.